Roman cuisine: Pasta in Rome

 Pasta is one important element of Roman cuisine.
-Famous Roman pasta dishes include cacio e pepe (cheese and black pepper), gricia (a sauce made with guanciale and hard cheese, typically Pecorino Romano), carbonara (like gricia but with the addition of egg), and amatriciana (like gricia but with the addition of tomato).
-Alfredo (invented in Rome by the chef of restaurant "Alfredo alla Scrofa") is famous abroad, but not considered traditional and mostly unheard of in Rome.
+Famous Roman pasta dishes include cacio e pepe (cheese and black pepper), gricia (a sauce made with guanciale and hard cheese, typically pecorino romano), carbonara (like gricia but with the addition of egg) and amatriciana (like gricia but with the addition of tomato).
+Fettuccine Alfredo (invented in Rome by the chef of restaurant Alfredo alla Scrofa) is famous abroad, but not considered traditional and mostly unheard of in Rome.

-There used to be a pasta museum in Rome called the Museo Nazionale della Paste Alimentari (the National Museum of Pasta), but now there is a hotel there.
 Rome's most common pasta shape is spaghetti, but there are many other forms.

 Beverages

 The city is known as a center of white wine.
-Frascati and Castelli Romani have been called the best ones in the city.
+Frascati and Roman Castles have been called the best ones in the city.

-Other elements of Roman food
+Desserts

-There are also many other dishes in Roman cuisine, including several desserts and sweets, many of which are made with ricotta cheese.
-Typical of Rome is the grattachecca.
+There are also many desserts and sweets in Roman cuisine, many of which are made with ricotta cheese.
+Typical of Rome is the grattachecca, a type of shaved ice.